ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 ### by John Hall (Jackpike)

 This vZome model shows a 3D hull I have generated that contains all 5 Platonic solids.
+I have also included vZome files of each Platonic solid aligned to the skeletons of all 5.
+There are actually multiple cubes, octahedra and tetrahedra that are available in the shell.
+Only one of each solid has been selected to keep the skeleton as simple as possible but this will reduce the symmetry available.
-I have bookmarked each solid and below is a list of them.
+I have bookmarked each solid in the model of the complex hull so that model has all the solids within it and below is a list of them.
 To view all the solids in order.
 Follow the instructions below.

 1. Download the vZome model by clicking on the down arrow top right.